feathersui/feathersui-starling/documentation/help/markdown/header.md

 header.paddingLeft = 20;
 ```

-If all four padding values should be the same, you may use the `padding` property to set them all at once:
+If all four padding values should be the same, you may use the [`padding`](../api-reference/feathers/controls/Header.html#padding) property to set them all at once:

 ``` code
 header.padding = 20;
 ```

-#### Styling a Header's Title
+#### Styling a Header's title text renderer

-You can customize the header's title in two ways.
-You might create a custom title [text renderer](text-renderers.html) factory:
+You can customize the header's title [text renderer](text-renderers.html) in two ways.
+You might create a custom [`titleFactory`](../api-reference/feathers/controls/Header.html#titleFactory):

 ``` code
 header.titleFactory = function():ITextRenderer